kitnato/neverquest/source/data/manual.md

 ## Ailments

-Temporary, negative status effects that can afflict the character or monster.
+Temporary, negative status effects that can afflict you or monster.

 ### Character ailments